 This section presents the underlying static microeconomic framework for the econometric analysis.
-Since we consider cross section data which should be recorded at a given point of time, we ignore calender time variations.
-The expenditure shares are given by where m is the vector of expenditure shares for commodities $j = 1, \ldots, J, x$ is the log. of total expenditure, z is a household specific finite dimensional vector of observable characteristics and p is the $J \times 1$ vector of log prices.
-The equivalence scale between two groups z and z_0 is defined as $exp(\alpha(z, p))$.
-It can be identified from the respective cost functions c(p, u, z)and $c(p, u, z_0)$, which correspond to the minimum expenditures in order to achieve a specific utility level u.
-More specifically, we have where $\alpha(p, z)$ is the log. of the equivalence scale and z_0 denotes the reference group.
-Then household z requires $exp(\alpha(z, p, u))$ of the reference household's income to reach the same utility level u.
-Cost functions and expenditure shares are directly related because from Shepard's lemma we have $m(x, z, p) = \partial lnc(p, u, z)/\partial p$.
-This relationship suggest the identification of equivalence scales from consumption data.
-However, this approach involves the problem of not observing u but knowledge of the utility level is indispensable for welfare comparisons.
-This fundamental identification problem is not yet solved (Pollak and Wales, 1992).
-Stronger assumptions are required in order to induce that the equivalence scale do not depend on the utility level.
-Unfortunately, stronger assumptions like the independence of the base utility, i.e. $\alpha(z, p, u) = \alpha(z, p)$, have still a lack of empirical support.
+Since we consider cross section data which should be recorded at a given point of time we ignore calendar time variations.
+We denote m(x, z, p) as the the vector of expenditure shares for commodities j = 1, ..., J, where x is the log. of total expenditure, z is a household specific finite dimensional vector of observable characteristics and p is the $J \times 1$ vector of log prices.
+The equivalence scale between two groups z_1 and z_0 is defined as $exp(\alpha(z_1, p))$.
+It can be identified from the respective cost functions $c(p, u, z_0)$ and $c(p, u, z_1)$, which correspond to the minimum expenditures in order to achieve a specific utility level u.
+More specifically, we have where α is the log. of the equivalence scale and z_0 denotes the reference group.
+Then household z_1 requires $exp(\alpha(z_1, p, u))$ of the reference household's income to reach the same utility level u.
+Cost functions and expenditure shares are directly related because we have $m(x, z, p) = \partial lnc(p, u, z)/\partial p$ from Shepard's lemma.
+This relationship suggest that the equivalence scales are identified from consumption data.
+However, the empirical approach to this method leads to the problem that u is not observed, even though it is vital to know the utility level for welfare comparisons.
+This fundamental problem has not yet been solved (Pollak and Wales, 1992) and therefore further conditions are necessary which will ensure that the equivalence scale is independent of the utility level.
+Stronger assumptions such as the independence of the base utility, i.e. $\alpha(z, p, u) = \alpha(z, p)$, overcome this difficulty but they still lack empirical support.
 Kohn and Missong (2002) therefore conclude that "observed demand quantities do not suffice for a unique identification of equivalence scales - a fact that renders welfare comparisons impossible".
 Moreover, the utility arising from leisure is ignored by uniquely focusing on utility coming from consumption.
 Consequently, the leisure related part is not captured by a model that is solely estimated with consumption data.
-If we assume that utility is separable in consumption and leisure, we would only model and estimate the consumption-related utility element.
+If we assume that utility can be separated into consumption and leisure, we would model and estimate solely the consumption-related utility element.